 Special pleading at the end of the course will have no effect.
 Every quarter a certain number of students who apparently need to pass the class in order to graduate or remain eligible for some sort of aid, or whatever, miss the C- cut-off, or the D cut-off, or whatever it is that they need.
-Some of these students are then unable to graduate, or maintain eligibility for something, etc. If this is your situation then you need to make sure you pass the class.
+Some of these students are then unable to graduate, or maintain eligibility for something, etc. If this is your situation then you need to make sure you pass the class, or get whatever grade it is you need to get.
 We have office hours and are happy to help if you are having trouble with the material; practice exams are available for you to assess your own level of preparation.
-I and the TAs are happy to spend time with anyone who needs it to help them get a handle on the material so they can do well on the exams.
+I and the TAs are happy to spend time with anyone to help them get a handle on the material so they can do well on the exams.
 But it is your responsibility to attend lecture, attend sections, study the material, do problem sets, and take practice exams, and and come to office hours if you need help.
-We will NOT adjust grades after they have been assigned, except in cases where an actual error of some sort has been made.
+We will NOT adjust grades after they have been assigned, except in cases where an actual error of some sort has been made (for example, if we added the points incorrectly on an exam).
 See the section below on how to do well in this course for more advice on how to insure that you pass the class.
-It is no fun being unable to graduate because you missed a C- by 2 points out of 1000, and I don't like having to be the one who fills out the D or F on the grade sheet.
-So do us both a favor and be certain that you learn the material well enough to pass the class.
+It is no fun being unable to graduate because you missed a C- by 1 point out of 1000, and I don't like having to be the one who fills out the D or F on the grade sheet.
+So do us both a favor and be certain that you learn the material well enough to pass the class -- or get whatever grade it is you need to get.
 I apologize for the negative tone of this paragraph, but I take it that the vast majority of the students in this class who work hard and study the material do so on the assumption that the grade they earn on that basis means something.
-They are depending on me to not do things like give some other student who didn't work as hard to understand the material as well the same grade just because this other student did some lobbying after the guarter was over.
+They are depending on me to not do things like give some other student who didn't work as hard to understand the material as well the same grade just because this other student did some lobbying after the quarter was over.
 Every student's grade is determined by the points they receive, including those who miss a grade cut-off by 1 point out of 1000.
-I am spending so much time on this topic because, as I said, I don't like being the one who fills out the F or D on the grade sheet for a student who was planning to graduate, has a job lined up, etc. So please, study, attend lecture, do the practice exams, go to section -- and ask questions if there is stuff you don't understand.
+I am spending so much time on this topic because, as I said, I don't like being the one who fills out the F or D on the grade sheet for a student who was planning to graduate, has a job lined up, or is on the borderline of eligibility, etc. So please, study, attend lecture, do the practice exams, go to section -- and ask questions if there is stuff you don't understand.
 See me or the TAs is you need help.
 Don't take a risk by not studying, skipping lectures or homework, and try to estimate how much you can slack off and 'probably' still pass.
-To sum up: the time to come see me (or your TA) is before you get the bad grade, enough before so we can help you to not get the bad grade, not after.
+To sum up: the time to come see me (or your TA) is before you get the bad grade, enough before so we can help you to not get the bad grade.
+Seeing us after is too late.